chromium/chromium/docs/android_dynamic_feature_modules.md

 should go in the module, not here (in the base module).
 ***

 Congrats!
-You added the DFM Foo to Monochrome.
+You added the DFM Foo to Chrome.
 That is a big step but not very useful so far.
 In the next sections you'll learn how to add code and resources to it.